 Below are online options your church may already offer.
 If not, you may wish to consider implementing them:

-Annual Giving Materials posted online – Even if your church mails its Annual Giving materials to each household, those materials should also be available online in an easy to access place on the church website.
+Annual Giving Campaign Materials posted online – Even if your church mails its Annual Giving Campaign materials to each household, those materials should also be available online in an easily accessible place on the church website.

 Pledge Form – anyone wishing to pledge to your church should be able to do so online.

 Paying a Pledge – giving tends to increase when payment (partial or full) can be made online and the more options you offer, the more generational reach you’ll tend to have.
 Consider setting up the below options: